antonharald/html_skeleton/README.md

 `npm install -g html_skeleton`

-(the -g option means global installation)
+(the -g option means global installation.
+You also might use "sudo")

 # Usage